Introduction

 [9] Organizational Role Analysis (ORA) (Reed 1976) contrasts the ‘normative’ role (the point of view of what ‘ought’ to be, defined in terms of accountabilities and responsibilities within a system with its roles and boundaries) with the ‘existential’ role (the way a role holder experiences the role itself) and the ‘phenomenological’ role (in which the role is described from the point of view of the proverbial fly-on-the-wall).
 ORA thus explores how an individual experiences a ‘normative’ role and how that role is ‘performed’ in practice.

-[10] The resultant four quadrants of Interior-Individual/Intentional, Exterior-Individual/Behavioral, Interior-Collective/Cultural and Exterior-Collective/Social being defined as a comprehensive approach to reality at any level of definition of entity (Wilber 1983).
-As such it appears based on an implicit relational ‘cut’ that separates out that ‘entity’ with its circular causality that is the characteristic of the internalist view.
+[10] The resultant four quadrants of Interior-Individual/Intentional, Exterior-Individual/Behavioral, Interior-Collective/Cultural and Exterior-Collective/Social are defined by Wilber as a comprehensive approach to reality at any level of definition of entity (Wilber 1983).
+As such it appears based on an implicit relational ‘cut’ that separates out that ‘entity’ with its circular causality, and which is the characteristic of an ‘internalist’ view.

-[11] These ways of defining the three asymmetries are those described as dilemmas of ignorance in (Boxer 1999).
+[11] These ways of defining the three ‘cuts’ correspond to the way the dilemmas are described in ‘the dilemmas of ignorance’ (Boxer 1999).

-[12] Note here that the way the word ‘strategy’ is being used is not in the commercial sense of achieving a major or overall aim, but in the military sense of achieving the object of war (von Clausewitz 1968[1832]: p241).
+[12] Note here that the way the word ‘strategy’ is being used is not in the commercial sense of achieving a major or overall aim, but in the military sense of achieving the object of war in terms of impacting on ‘the will of the enemy’ (von Clausewitz 1968[1832]: p241).
 Strategy is thus not defined here in terms of outcomes but in terms of direct and indirect effects within the customer’s context of use.
-‘Operations’ is also used here in the military sense to describe the means of achieving particular aims – what is typically referred to commercially as tactics.
+‘Operations’ is also used here in the military sense to describe the means of achieving particular aims – what is confusingly referred to commercially as strategy!

 [13] The presence of a strategy ceiling may also be understood as the basis of counter-resistance to the efforts by edge-role holders to do ‘more’ for the customer.
-Under these conditions it is the customers and their advocates that are resisting while counter-resistance seeks to conserve existing ways of doing things.
-See (Boxer 2017).
-This counter-resistance, based on the assumptions remaining implicit above the strategy ceiling, form the basis of the way authority is exercised by a corporation’s sponsoring system, including whether or not its exercise is understood as being ‘external’.
+Under these conditions it is the customers and their advocates that are resisting while counter-resistance seeks to conserve existing ways of doing things defined in terms of a cybernetic vertical understanding (Boxer 2017).
+This counter-resistance, based on the assumptions remaining implicit above the strategy ceiling, form the basis of the way authority is exercised by a corporation’s immune system.

 References